PencilPushr/UIFramework/README.md

 # Features

-Cross-platform abstraction: Clean separation between platform layer and rendering
-DirectX 11 backend: Hardware-accelerated 2D primitive rendering
-Simple API: Easy-to-use drawing functions for basic shapes
+~~Cross-platform abstraction: Clean separation between platform layer and rendering~~ ~~Renderer backends: Hardware-accelerated 2D primitive rendering~~ ~~Simple API: Easy-to-use drawing functions for basic shapes~~
-Real-time rendering: Immediate mode rendering with dynamic vertex buffers
+~~Real-time rendering: Immediate mode rendering with dynamic vertex buffers~~

+08/01/2026:
+This has undergone massive design changes.
+The initial setup was fundamentally flawed and meant writing components was a little less inuitive than desired.
+Having spent time developing UI behind the scenes for the past couple of months, the realisation has dawned on me that this needs a massive overhaul.
+Components and setup that I breezed through by tutorials and copying and pasting has resulted in poor foundations.

+Some of the code that was written I did not fundamentally understand, when this project eventually supports VULKAN and DX12, a deeper understanding will be needed, in lieu of this; a much needed overhaul is due.

 # Supported Primitives